sheehui/tp/docs/UserGuide.md

 1. Refer to the [Features](#4-features) below for details of each command.

-This marks the end of the quick start.
+This marks the end of the Quick Start section.
 Click
 <a href="#top">here</a> to return to the top

 --------------------------------------------------------------------------------------------------------------------